vkhitrin/macos-env/Hardware/Keyboard/README.md

 List of keyboard configurations.

-Currently using [Logitech G710+](https://www.logitechg.com/en-sg/products/gaming-keyboards/g710-mechanical-gaming-keyboard.html) at home.

-Planning to use DZ60(PCB) at office.
+Using [dz60](https://kbdfans.cn/products/dz60-60-pcb) at home and at office.